Everything you need to know about augmented reality for mobile marketing

 Augmented reality for mobile marketing

 IKEA Place uses augmented reality to show how IKEA products will look in your home.
 In 2018, IKEA Place became the second-most popular free app built on Apple’s ARKit based on downloads.
+Now, many companies have followed IKEA’s lead and created apps that help consumers picture products in their spaces.
+For instance, Benjamin Moore’s Color Portfolio allows consumers to see their rooms painted in any color.

 Whether or not augmented reality is useful to your marketing strategy will depend on your target market.
 This must be determined through market research and using your data to better understand user behavior.
 It is essential that you test your hypothesis to prove that augmented reality is a profitable addition to your overall marketing strategy.